 Most food gardeners know there is no such thing as a deer proof vegetables or plants that deer don’t eat – if hungry enough, deer will eat anything – but over the years I’ve learned that certain vegetables and herbs are less palatable.

-My own 2000 square foot garden is now surrounded by an electric deer fence, but for almost 20 years, I relied on deer resistant edibles and simple plastic netting to protect my crops, with varied success.
+My own 2000 square foot garden is now surrounded by an electric deer fence, but for almost 20 years, I relied on deer resistant herbs and vegetables and simple plastic netting for protecting plants from deer, with varied success.

-Deer Resistant Edibles
+Deer Resistant Vegetables And Herbs

-Through trial and much error, I discovered that generally deer won’t eat edibles that are smelly, strong-flavoured, prickly, toxic or hiding beneath the earth (roots & tubers).
+Through trial and much error, I discovered several types of garden vegetables deer won’t eat.
+Generally, they will stay away from edibles that are smelly, strong-flavored, prickly, toxic or hiding beneath the earth (roots & tubers).

 Related Post: How to Control Squash Bugs Organically

 Deer are ruminants, which means they ferment food in their stomachs and can digest a very wide range of plants.
 Yet, there are still plants that are toxic to them.

 This list of deer resistant plants that are toxic includes rhubarb and members of the tomato family (tomatoes, peppers, eggplants).

 That said, there have been numerous years that deer have devastated my newly planted tomato beds, nipping the tops off the young plants.